SaaS Compliance

 Akrivia HCM

-Akrivia HCM offers a native Indian payroll engine with explicit mention of handling 'Basic, HRA, allowances, reimbursements' and comprehensive statutory compliance including PF, ESI, PT, and TDS.
-However, direct confirmation of the 50% Basic rule and the 48-hour F&F settlement timeline is absent.
+Akrivia HCM offers a native India payroll engine with comprehensive statutory compliance, covering PF, ESI, PT, and TDS, and mentions FBP and tax declarations.
+However, explicit confirmation of the 50% basic pay rule and the 48-hour F&F settlement timeline is absent in the research.

 Special note for Kerala